 We've tested over 150 switches, including over 80 linear models.
 Below are our picks for the best linear switches.
-Note that the pricing of keyboard switches can vary quite a bit depending on the quantity you purchase and the website you buy them from.
-It might be worth shopping around a little!
+Pricing can vary quite a bit depending on where you buy and how many you purchase, so it's worth shopping around.

 For more recommendations, see our picks for the best tactile switches, the best clicky switches, the best gaming switches, and the best keyboard switches.